purplnay/easy-api-test/README.md

   We'll write a very minimal example here, just to show you how to use the WebSocket testing utility.
 Our application will consist of some kind of echo server.
 It will send back every message it receives, prepended with 'You said: '.

-  For example, if we send "Hello Server", we would receive "You said: Hello Server".
+  For example, if we send 'Hello Server', we would receive 'You said: Hello Server'.

   - Let's first create a new directory: